 It doesn’t matter if you finished school last year or twenty years ago, sometimes we all need a refresher.
 Many courses (especially Maths and Science related ones) have assumed or recommended knowledge, and will start off from the basis you already have that knowledge (e.g. Extension 1 Maths).

 UON Prep Courses mean you can start your study off on the right foot, rather than trying to play catch-up.
 These courses run for roughly 15 hours over one week and are completely free.

 Topics include Mathematics, Chemistry, Statistics, Linguistics, Physics, Biology and General Computing.

 There are also a variety of short courses offered online, such as Academic Survival Skills.
 This course is essentially a crash course on how to be a uni student, covering things like how to make sense of university jargon and write an essay.

 If you head on over to the App Store or Google Play, you’ll see there’s heaps of apps designed to help you with your study.
-But did you know there is actually one designed by the University of Newcastle?
+But did you know there are actually two designed by the University of Newcastle?

-Maths Tune Up is designed to help with your maths skills.
+Maths Tune Up is very similar in that it also provides a series of video, but this app (you guessed it), is designed to help with your maths skills.
 The short animated videos provide explanations and examples of fundamental maths concepts, meaning you’ll be up to speed in your actual courses.